YShokrollahi/polyscope-imaging/README.md

-# Polyscope without SSL certificate(Still under developmentsss)
+# Polyscope without SSL certificate(Hot and Cold data impekementaions)

 This repository contains instructions for pulling and running the Polyscope Docker image on different VM machines...